 INRIX, a company that helps cities and businesses use big data to understand and solve transportation problems, has conducted a study to identify, analyse and rank congestion and mobility trends in over 900 cities across 43 countries.
-According to the 2019 Global Traffic Scorecard (which excludes India), Bogota is worst affected by traffic congestion, with drivers losing an average of 191 hours a year on the road.
-Latin American and European cities dominate the Top 10.
+The 2019 Global Traffic Scorecard (which excludes India), shows that Latin American and European cities dominate the Top 10 – with Bogota, where drivers lose an average of 191 hours a year on the road, worst affected by traffic congestion.

 Urban traffic and air quality are some of the factors that determine the quality of life of citizens.
 As the issue spreads around the world, Planet Smart City teams are studying the different smart mobility solutions and selecting those which best meet the needs of each project.
-Some of them are:
+Some of them are detailed below:

 To create traffic hierarchy, road lanes should be designed to divide vehicles according to the destination of the traveller.
 In our greenfield projects built from the ground up, we have set up the road hierarchy to limit the number of car routes that end in residential areas.
 Intelligent planning that follows this logic is important because it differentiates between those who travel within the neighbourhood and those who are travelling long distances.

 At SeiMilano for instance, a new multifunctional district in Milan, Italy, a Zone 30 Area has been implemented, where the speed limit has been reduced from 50 kilometres per hour in accordance with the national code, to 30 kilometres per hour.
-The Zone 30 Area limits traffic jams, improves air quality, and allows pedestrians and bicycles to travel easily and safely between houses and shops.
+The Zone 30 Area helps to limit traffic jams, improves air quality, and allows pedestrians and bicycles to travel easily and safely between houses and shops.

 Walking and cycling must be feasible and safe alternative modes of transport for short and medium distance journeys, and cities need to integrate pedestrian and cycle paths into their urban road systems.
 At present, many urban areas around the world lack spaces that are reserved for only pedestrians – with cars and motorcycles often parked on pavements, and dangerous pedestrian crossings having no traffic lights and poor visibility.
 Safe, traffic-protected and integrated road systems, on the other hand, help promote residents’ safety and well-being.